Docterryome/triplan/README.md

 ## Overview

 This is the capstone project for udacity, the point of the project is to showcase my skills as a front-end developer taught in the class.
+The completed project page is here: [Triplan](https://sheltered-scrubland-14079.herokuapp.com/)

 ## Motivation